ashnansen/CAx/README.md

 Blender, Inkscape, Gimp and others.

-And some difrent Planing tools with capabelitys like Work Brakedown system.
-Gant Chart and others.
+And some Planing tools with Gant Chart and others.
+This could be OpenProject